xw1w1/StyleUtils/README.md

 # StyleUtils
 This class was created to simplify the creation of Components from the Kyori Adventure API.

-It contains methods that can recolor, add decoration, remove decoration, or glue multiple components together
+It contains methods that can create colored text, add decoration, remove decoration, or glue multiple components together

 # Usage

-for example:
+##Colors
+For example, this methods used together:
 `single(red("red text "), aqua("with some aqua text"))`

 will give us: